SuperFarmDAO/SuperFarm-Sample/README.md

 ## Interfacing

 SuperFarm has chosen to use [Vue3](https://v3.vuejs.org/) for building all of its frontend interfaces.
 Please create a Vue3 application to interface with your deployed smart contract using Ethers.
 You may assume that the user visiting your application has installed and unlocked their wallet via [MetaMask](https://metamask.io/).
-In your final pull request, include detailed instructions with all details necessary for running and testing your application.
+In your final pull request, include specific instructions with all details necessary for running and testing your application.
 Bonus points if you also host your application live somewhere.

 ## Wrapping Up